-We inquired of management and were informed that projects costs included both existing service and expansion of service.
+We inquired of management and were informed that project costs included both existing service and expansion of service.
 The costs were allocated based on actual expenditures.
-We traced and agreed the allocation between the two project purposes.
-We identified that existing service was understated and expansion of service was overstated by \$154 on the Form F-20, Uses of Capital.
+We traced and agreed the allocation between the two project purposes to supporting documentation.

-Except as identified in procedure 3.B.3., 3.B.4., 3.B.5., and 3.B.7., no other exceptions were found as a result of the procedures performed related to the NTD Form F-20, Uses of Capital.
+No exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-20, Uses of Capital.